Photo by Todd & Brad Reed Photography

 Situated on the shores of Lake Michigan, Ludington is a safe, clean community- small enough to be friendly and big enough to offer many advantages found in more metropolitan areas.
 If you’re moving here, you’ll discover we have unique downtown shops, large chain stores, family-owned restaurants, and many popular franchises.
 Our community is very supportive of its ever-growing visual and performing arts, especially with the addition of the Ludington Area Center for the Arts in the downtown region.
 Plus, we’re just a short drive from larger cities.

-Relocating to Ludington, you’ll be pleasantly surprised at the natural resources that abound here, from the Ludington State Park to forests, sand dunes, inland lakes, and a vast Lake Michigan shoreline.
+Relocating to Ludington, you’ll be pleasantly surprised at the natural resources that abound here, from the Ludington State Park to forests, sand dunes, inland lakes with beautiful beaches and public parks to explore..
 We have miles and miles of public beach to explore and our sunsets are some of the finest in the world.
 Beautiful marinas are just a few blocks from the heart of downtown and provide the perfect backdrop for the popular waterfront walkway.